Welcome to today's edition of the Rush 24-7 podcast.

 Hello.

-How are you doing?
+How you doing?

-Hey, Ross, one of the mega deadles.
+Hey, Russ, one of the mega diddles.

-One of the things that concerns me right now is the very fact is that the our first primaries are held in the most liberal states of the country that happened to choose our candidate last time.
+One of the things that concerns me right now is the very fact is that our first primaries are held in the most liberal states of the country that happened to choose our candidate last time.

-They have open primaries where you can have liberal Democrats come in and vote for our candidate.
+And I think we, and they even make things even worse, they have open primaries where you can have liberal Democrats come in and vote for our candidate.

 That has been a problem in the past, yes.